DSPortF/FlatCube/ReadMe.txt

 - Add a map to show the original layout
 - Add scoring so the player can try to beat their previous score
 - Add a timer to see how long it takes to solve the puzzle

+Things I'd do differently now:
+- Use a more suitable framework than "document/view".
+It doesn't fit this game well.
+- Don't use magic numbers.
+If we wanted to change the layout to a 3x4 grid of 5x5 squares it wouldn't be easy.